BoscoDomingo/BecaInnovacion/README.md

 - ctrl + C => Stops the server

 ## MySQL:
-create a database with 2 users, one for student and one for teacher access (give the privileges you see fit for each) Update the .env file.
+create a database with 3 users, one for student and one for teacher access as well as a "session keeper" (give the privileges you see fit for each)
+Update the .env file.
 By default:

 ```